 It’s a common question, so let’s answer it in the context of the direct sales industry, with which we have much in common: “Why are products sold by direct sales companies not sold in stores?”

-Well first of all, if they were, then the stores would be in direct competition with the direct sales company’s field reps, and that’s a recipe for revolt!
+Well first of all, if they were, then the stores would be in direct competition with the direct sales company’s Partners, and that’s a recipe for revolt!
 The company that manufactures and owns the product has chosen direct sales as their preferred business model.

 Why is the ‘direct sales’ business model preferred by many companies?

 During down economies and recessions, direct sales companies, while not being entirely recession proof, can weather the storms far better than traditional retailers.

 Direct sales companies save significant money that would otherwise be spent on advertising and paying the many ‘middle’ men’ in the distribution channel.
 This is one reason the manufacturing cost of most traditional retail products is only a tiny percentage of the store price.
 The difference is not all profit for the manufacturer or the retailer.

 Instead of advertising and paying those middle men, direct sales companies pay several layers of their field organization an override, which compensates them for training, support and leadership.
 This is no different from the way several layers of sales management in traditional corporations are paid commissions on the sales made by their field force.

 The Company specifically set out in 1970 to “build a stable and lasting company that would help as many people as possible to realize their dreams.“ This mission could not be realized by adopting a traditional retail sales strategy.

 How do the products sold by direct sales companies differ from each other and from traditional retail products?